JTrembl1/Pomegranate/Readme.md

 By wrapping the key elements of your application, you are able to consistently generate reusable components for future projects.

 Steve Jobs once spoke of Objective-C, and a day when developers wouldn't focus on writing a network stack, or a database connection.
 They would simply open up their toolbox, with these items, and just connect the scaffolding that enables their business application to work.
-Pomegranate is a tools that makes that happen.
+Pomegranate is a tool that makes this happen.

 ***
 [![NPM Version][npm-image]][npm-url]